 In SQL, 'relation' is the database table, 'attribute' is a database column and 'tuple' the database row.
-An e-commerce shop keeps a database of customers.
-This relation may consist of attributes such as “customer ID,” “last name,” “first name,” “zip code,” and so on.
-In this case, a tuple is an individual entry describing one person (#42, “John” “Smith” “20707”).
+An e-commerce shop keeps a database of its customers: 'Attributes' are “customer ID,” “last name,” “first name,” “zip code,” and so on.
+A 'tuple' is an individual entry describing one person (#42, “John” “Smith” “20707”).
 The 'relation' is the entire table.

 Wrapping up, the entire set of relations is called the schema.
 The collected values at any one point of time is called its state.